pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 `/usr/local/mprogs/Horace_bugfix` -> `/home/isis_direct_soft/Horace_bugfix`

 Recent Horace version does not need separate Herbert, so only second link should be used for running bugfix code.
-The code is invoked by calling `horace_on` with the path to `Horace_bugfix` folder, i.e: `horace_on("/usr/local/mprogs/Horace_bugfix")`
+The code is invoked by users by calling `horace_on` with the path to `Horace_bugfix` folder, i.e executing:

+`>> horace_on("/usr/local/mprogs/Horace_bugfix")`

+script.

 ## Deploy Process

 As soon as release branch is tagged and created in the repository, manual build/release process is preformed in the private area of iDaaaS machine to obtain release artefacts for the iDAAaS computational service.
+The artefacts mainly are the  compiled mex code routines written to improve the performance of Horace algorithms plus generated `herbert_get_build_version.m` routine providing release version to the Horace code.

 It is also possible to pull the release artefacts from Jenkins builds, though this process needs thorough testing.

+Releaser needs special machine, configured with at least C++ compiler, MPI libraries(MPICH-3.6) and CMAKE(optionally, Horace build scripts are also available) to build release artefacts as these packages are not available on a standard Excitation machines.
+The process of building these artefacts in more details is described elsewhere.
+If releaser builds release artefacts directly on `Horace_git` code tree, CMAKE or `horace_mex`/`horace_mex_mpi` build scripts copy the artefacts into appropriate places of the release code tree.
+If the build is performed in privately cloned repository (recommended), the artefacts are created in this repository and should be copied to the release code tree manually.
+Similar copying should be done, if packed release is downloaded from GitHub release pages.

+The mex-code artefacts are located in `{Horace root folder}/horace_core/DLL` folder and release version is a simple generated MATLAB function `herbert_get_build_version.m`, located in `{Horace root folder}/herbert_core/admin/` folder.

 The extraction of the release artefacts will be automated in future, as [iDaaaS testing pipeline](https://github.com/pace-neutrons/Horace/issues/271) is implemented.

 The releaser then manually checks out the release branch into `Horace_git` areas above and copies the release artefacts into appropriate places of the code tree.

-Minor changes and bugfixes do not need the rebuild of the release artefacts and performed by pulling recent merges to the release branch into `Horace_git` repository.
+Minor changes and bugfixes do not need the rebuild of the release artefacts and performed by pulling recent merges to the release branch into `Horace_git` repository as these changes do not usually involve changes to C++ routines.

 ## Horace-4 Transitional period

-While Horace-4 is undergoing pre-release process, it is expected to be used alongside previous version of Horace.
+While Horace-4 is undergoing pre-release process, it is expected to be used alongside the previous version of Horace.
 This is why Horace master branch is currently checked out at `Horace_git` path (recent Horace is combined with Herbert) and latest (3.6.3) version of Horace/Herbert is checked out at `Horace_3_6` and `Herbert_git` paths.
 Two additional versions of `horace_on` script, namely `horace3_on` and `horace4_on` scripts are available in `/usr/local/mprogs/Users` folder and allow user to switch between different versions of Horace calling appropriate script. `horace_on` script called on startup of MATLAB sessions is currently the direct copy of `horace3_on` script.
 It will become the copy of `horace4_on` script when Horace-4 will become the default version of Horace.